 Aichryson sedifolium, Greenovia sedifolia

 Aeonium sedifolium is a small succulent plant with delicate branching stems that bear small rosettes of sticky lime-green leaves streaked with red stripes.
-It grows up to 6 inches (15 cm) tall and wide, bearing small rosettes of up to 0.5 inch (1.3 cm) long, and radiate upward in the rosette, unlike most of the larger flat topped Aeoniums.
-In spring appear the bright yellow, star-shaped flowers.
+It grows up to 6 inches (15 cm) tall with an equal width.
+Leaves are rounded, up to 0.5 inches (1.3 cm) long, and radiate upward in the rosette, unlike most of the larger flat-topped Aeoniums.
+Flowers are bright yellow, star-shaped, and appear in spring.